Knowledge base

 Prerequisites

-- Remove any possible domain name alias of your site.
+- Remove any potential domain name alias from your site.

 To access web hosting to add a site:

-- Choose between using a domain name or subdomain.
+- Choose between using a domain name or a subdomain.

 - Click on Advanced options.

-- Activate (or not) the SSL Let's Encrypt certificate on the future site.
+- Enable (or not) the Let's Encrypt SSL certificate on the future site.

 - Choose the same location as the main site:

-- Choose the same version PHP that the main site:
+- Choose the same version PHP as the main site:

-- Click the blue button Next to start creating the site.
+- Click on the blue Next button to start creating the site.

-Once the second site is created (any addition / modification can take up to 48 hours to spread), you will be able to install an SSL certificate (if you have chosen not to install the certificate in point 8 above).
+Once the second site is created (any addition/modification may take up to 48 hours to propagate), you will be able to install an SSL certificate (if you chose not to install the certificate at point 8 above).

 To access website management:

-- Click on SSL certificates in the left side menu.
+- Click on SSL Certificates in the left sidebar.

-- Click the blue button Install an SSL certificate and follow the procedure.
+- Click on the blue button Install a SSL certificate and follow the procedure.